6. Character vectors#

 Note

-match relies on simple, bytewise comparisons of the corresponding code points.
-It might not be valid in, for example, natural language processing activities; compare [18].
-In particular, the German word groß is not deemed equal to gross, although we expect that should be the case, at least in a German language setting.
-Moreover, in the rare situations where we read Unicode-unnormalised data (say, not in the NFC form; see [17]), canonically equivalent strings may be considered different.
+(*) match relies on a simple, bytewise comparison of the corresponding code points.
+It might not be valid in natural language processing activities, e.g., where the German word groß should be equivalent to gross [18].
+Moreover, in the rare situations where we read Unicode-unnormalised data, canonically equivalent strings may be considered different; see [17].

 When only a consideration of the initial part of each string is required, we can call: